-- NDB is a multilateral development bank established by BRICS countries1 to mobilise resources for infrastructure and sustainable development projects. - The membership of the Bank is open to members of the United Nations2. - NDB supports public and private projects through loans, guarantees, equity participation and other financial instruments.
+- NDB is a multilateral development bank established by BRICS countries to mobilise resources for infrastructure and sustainable development projects. - The membership of the Bank is open to members of the United Nations. - NDB supports public and private projects through loans, guarantees, equity participation and other financial instruments.

-- 1. Brazil, Russia, India, China and South Africa. - 2.
-The Bank has admitted Bangladesh, Egypt, UAE, and Uruguay as non-founding members. - 3.
-As of June 30, 2024. - 4.
-Japan Credit Rating Agency.
+- 1. Brazil, Russia, India, China and South Africa.

+- 2. The Bank has admitted Bangladesh, Egypt, UAE, Uruguay, and Algeria as non-founding members.

+- 3. As of September 30, 2024.

+- 4. NDB's internal Policy.

+- 5. Japan Credit Rating Agency